Best Exercises to Improve and Treat Your Hammer Toe

 How Exercises Can Straighten Hammer Toes

-Exercises can also help straighten hammertoes.
+Hammer toe exercises can be extremely helpful in managing the condition.
 An exercise program that comprises strengthening and stretching programs for the lower leg, foot, ankle, and toes can relieve foot pain and prevent the progression of the deformity.

 Additionally, regular exercise of the foot maintains its flexibility, promotes healing, reduces inflammation, and restores balance in the foot.
 All these will result in a straighter toe.